Hamilton Canal: Later history

 The canal was designed to connect the original Dutch canal by a series of parallel waterways in order to drain the already damaged Muthurajawela but created the opposite effect, as the coastal tides brought increasing salinity not only from Negombo Lagoon but also the Kelani Ganga.

+Following the construction of the railway line between Puttalam and Colombo in 1926, the water route was abandoned.

 21st century restoration

 In 2012 the Sri Lanka Land Reclamation and Development Corporation commenced work rehabilitating and restoring the canal.
 The first stage was a 9 km stretch between Maha Oya and Negombo.
 The second phase of the works between the Kelani Ganga and Negombo commenced on 20 February 2013.
 The first 2.5 km section, between the Hekiththa junction and Pinwatta was completed on 2 August 2013 at a cost of Rs.
 400 million with financial assistance from the Japanese Bank for International Cooperation.